arashsaber/Deep-Convolutional-AutoEncoder/README.md

 # Deep-Convolutional-AutoEncoder

 This is a tutorial on creating a deep convolutional autoencoder with tensorflow.
 The goal of the tutorial is to provide a simple template for convolutional autoencoders.
 Also, I value the use of tensorboard, and I hate it when the resulted graph and parameters of the model are not presented clearly in the tensorboard.
 Here, beside the main goal, I do my best to create a nice looking graph of the network on the tensorboard.
-The complete code can be found in the ConvolutionalAutoEncoder.py.
+The complete code can be found in the ConvolutionalAutoEncoder.py, further, brief explanation is presented in the wiki.

 The layers are as follows: